worldflora/wfo-docs/docs/manual/index.md

 ---

 This is the starting point for documentation aimed at systems admins and developers of the World Flora Online.
+Here we give an overview of how the different commponents interact.
+Details of the components themselves are given in the README.md files of their individual repositories.

 ## Components